 Figure 12.
 Example layout for a dual-lane Evolv Express system at peak operation – an average of 3,600 visitors per hour

-Evolv security professionals partner with a customer’s venue security team to create a customized ConOps approach and system layout that considers:
+Evolv security professionals partner with a customer’s venue security team to create a customized ConOps approach and system layout.

-Security goals and concerns

-Past security incidents at a venue

-Current ConOps and how it is working

-Risks the team is seeking to address

-Risks the team is willing to accept

-Visitor rates, along with bags and other items (e.g., strollers, rolling bags, etc.)

-Size of venue and number and size of entrances

-Internal destinations upon ingress (e.g., ticketing, guest services, restrooms, concessions)

 In addition to in-person training related to operation, installation, and maintenance—available at the customer’s site or at Evolv headquarters—Evolv also offers an always-on, no-cost subscription to its Learning Management System (LMS) for access to the same training material that is delivered in-person (Figures 13-14).